Dream Games raises $155M at a $1B valuation as its Royal Match puzzle game hits a royal flush – TechCrunch

 “If you don’t have good enough metrics, even with all the money in the world it’s impossible to scale,” he said.
 “But our LTV [lifetime value] is high, and so we think it can be scaled in a sustainable way because of the quality of the game.
 It always depends on the product.”

-In addition to its huge growth, Dream has taken a very focused approach with Royal Flush, working on it for years before finally releasing it.
+In addition to its huge growth, Dream has taken a very focused approach with Royal Match, working on it for years before finally releasing it.

 “We spent so much time on tiny details, so many tests over several years to create the dynamics of the game,” he said.
 “But we also have a feel for it,” he added, referring to the team’s previous lives at Peak Games.
 “Our users really appreciate this approach.”